Nutlope/yt-search-engine/README.md

 # YouTube Downloader & Text Transcriber

 This program will be able to download youtube videos using youtube-dl and ffmpeg, then transcribe them using the SpeechRecognition python library.
 Specifically, Google Speech Recognition is used.
+If you don't provide an API key, only the first 30 seconds are transcribed.

 ## Usage